mginabluebox/URL-Historian-Chrome/README.md

   <i>Active/Pause modes</i>
 </p>

+This web plug in is for research purposes by CSMaP.
+The package may not be maintained by the CSMaP team beyond the duration of the project.
+Additional support for use of this plug in may not be provided.

 # Installation
 1. Install extension from chrome web store.
 2. Once the extension is installed, a CSMaP icon ![icon](images/icon16.png) will appear in your browser's toolbar.